 - Consults and provides training to teachers and other staff to assist them with planning and implementing interventions to remove mental health-related barriers to academic performance.

-- Provides continuity of care to students during school vacations, summer break by providing ongoing services to students and families at home, community or at LAYC.
+- Provides continuity of care to students during school vacations and summer break by providing ongoing services to students and families at home, community or at LAYC.

 - Provides crisis intervention services to students at school and in the community.